anycable/docs.anycable.io/docs/getting_started.md

 The primary goal of AnyCable is to make it possible to write a high-performant real-time application using Ruby as a language for implementing a business-logic.

-This goal is achieved by _moving_ low-level responsibility (handling sockets, parsing frames, broadcasting data) to WebSocket servers written in other languages (such as Golang or Erlang).
+This goal is achieved by _moving_ low-level responsibility (handling connections, parsing frames, broadcasting data) to real-time servers written in other languages (such as Golang or Erlang).

 AnyCable could be used with the existing Action Cable clients (such as [Rails JavaScript client](https://www.npmjs.com/package/actioncable) or [Action Cable CLI](https://github.com/palkan/acli)) without any change.
 However, for web development we recommend using [AnyCable JS/TS client](https://github.com/anycable/anycable-client), which provides better compatibility with AnyCable-specific features.